Burj Al Arab: In popular culture

-The last chapter of the espionage novel Performance Anomalies takes place at the top of the Burj Al Arab, where the spy protagonist Cono 7Q discovers that through deadly betrayal his spy nemesis Katerina has maneuvered herself into the top echelon of the government of Kazakhstan.
+The Victor Robert Lee espionage novel Performance Anomalies takes place at the top of the Burj Al Arab, where the spy protagonist Cono 7Q discovers that through deadly betrayal his spy nemesis Katerina has maneuvered herself into the top echelon of the government of Kazakhstan.
 The hotel can also be seen in Syriana and also some Bollywood movies.

 Richard Hammond included the building in his television series Richard Hammond's Engineering Connections.

 The Jumeirah Burj Al Arab serves as the cover image for the 2009 album Ocean Eyes by Owl City.

-The Burj Al Arab was the site of the last task of the fifth episode of the first season of the Chinese edition of The Amazing Race, where teams had to clean up a room to the hotel's standards.
+The Burj Al Arab was the site of the last task of the fifth episode of the first season of the Chinese edition of The Amazing Race.
+Teams had to clean up a room to the hotel's standards.

-The building is featured in Matthew Reilly's novel The Six Sacred Stones, where a kamikaze pilot crashes a plane into the hotel, destroying it in an attempt to kill the protagonist, Jack West Jr.
+The building is featured in Matthew Reilly's novel The Six Sacred Stones, in which a kamikaze pilot crashes a plane into the hotel, destroying it in an attempt to kill the protagonist, Jack West Jr.

-The building was the location of the main challenge of the ninth episode of the Canadian-American animated television series Total Drama Presents: The Ridonculous Race, where contestants were tasked to either return a serve from a tennis robot (which resembles a Dalek) on the hotel's helipad, or squeegee an entire column of the hotel's windows.
+The building was the location of the main challenge of the ninth episode of the Canadian-American animated television series Total Drama Presents: The Ridonculous Race, where contestants were tasked to either return a serve from a tennis robot on the hotel's helipad, or squeegee an entire column of the hotel's windows.